Quick Guide to Effective Tenant Screening in Maryland

 Among a landlord’s most important decisions is to properly screen tenants.
 Once you get interest from your rental advertisement, choosing a great applicant is the key to a successful rental property.

-A perfect tenant contributes to business growth by paying the monthly rent on time and in full each month as well as complying with the conditions under the leasing agreement.
+A perfect tenant contributes to business growth by paying the monthly rent on time and in full each month as well as complying with the conditions under the lease agreement.
 Finding long-term tenants will also help with your financial security as a landlord.

 What’s Considered a Quality Tenant?